Why Do I Sweat From My Neck At Night? | Causes & Steps

 Neck Sweat And Sleep Apnea

 People with breathing pauses often report waking hot and damp at the collar.
 The mix of snoring, pauses, and morning fog points toward a sleep study.
 Weight, nasal blockage, and sleeping on your back can make it worse.
-Side-sleeping, nasal care, and weight loss plans can help while you wait for testing.
+Side-sleeping, nasal care, and weight loss plans can help some people while they wait for testing, but suspected sleep apnea deserves proper screening.

 A One-Week Reset Plan